-This strategy is reviewed regularly in the light of the reported outcomes and impact of completed research.
+This strategy is reviewed regularly in the light of the post audit of completed research.

-The Trust has two ongoing grant programmes to support medical research.
-The annual Sir Jules Thorn Award for Biomedical Research offers outstanding scientists at an early stage of an established career the opportunity to compete for a prize of up to £1.7 million over 5 years or more, in order to conduct a programme of internationally competitive translational research.
+The Trust has two grant schemes to support medical research.
+The annual Sir Jules Thorn Award for Biomedical Research offers outstanding scientists the opportunity to compete for a prize of up to £1.7 million over 5 years or more, in order to conduct a programme of international quality translational research.
 This may be in any field of research.
 The competition is open to all UK medical schools and NHS organisations.